sambler/myblendercontrib/blenrig/readme.rst

 You will find the rig in the **Object Add Panel**, under the **Armature Menu**.

-In the **View3d Tools Panel** you will find all the animation controls.
+In the **View3d Sidebar** you will find all the animation controls.
 In the **Armature Data Panel** you will find all the rigging related tools.

 You can find more information at https://cloud.blender.org/p/blenrig/